machinekoder/pickit-docs/docs/quick-start/test-the-setup.rst

 In the Pickit user interface the connection between the robot and the processor can be checked:

--  Press Disable Robot mode.
+-  Press :guilabel:`Disable Robot mode`.
--  Press the Settings button on the top of the Pickit interface.
+-  Press the :guilabel:`Settings` button on the top of the Pickit interface.
--  In the left menu, under the Network settings, select Pick-it port labeled 'ROBOT'.
+-  In the left menu, under the **Network settings**, select **Pick-it port labeled 'ROBOT'**.
--  Insert the IP address of your robot in the Robot IP field and press Check.
+-  Insert the IP address of your robot in the **Robot IP** field and press :guilabel:`Check`.
 -  A pop-up message indicating failure or success appears on the lower right corner of the screen.